holonym-foundation/holonym-polls/README.md

 TODO:

-- Authenticate post requests.
-Use SIWE and NextAuth.js
 - Add check for whether user is unique (using holonym-api)
 - Add payments.
 In order to create a poll, user must pay $1.
 - Create Header component that includes the \<Head> data